hissain/AndroidSemanticSearch/README.md

 3. **BertTokenizer**: Simple tokenizer for processing text input
 4. **VectorDatabase**: Interface for vector database operations
 5. **LuceneVectorDatabase**: Implementation using Apache Lucene's KNN vector search
+6. **ObjectBoxVectorDatabase**: Implementation using ObjectBox vector search
-6. **MainActivity**: Main UI for the application
+7. **MainActivity**: Main UI for the application
-7. **ResultsAdapter**: Adapter for displaying search results
+8. **ResultsAdapter**: Adapter for displaying search results

 ### How It Works

 1. The app initializes the embedding model and vector database on startup
 2. Sample text documents are added to the database with their vector embeddings
 3. When a user enters a search query, it's converted to an embedding vector
-4. The app performs a KNN vector search to find the most semantically similar documents
+4. The app performs ObjectBox or Lucene KNN vector search to find the most semantically similar documents
-5. Results are displayed in a RecyclerView sorted by similarity score
+6. Results are displayed in a RecyclerView sorted by similarity score

 ## Dependencies

 - **TensorFlow Lite**: For running the embedding model
 - **Apache Lucene**: For vector search capabilities
+- **ObjectBox**: For alternative vector search capabilities
 - **AndroidX**: For UI components and RecyclerView

 ## Notes